CHAUHC01/CHAUHC01/README.md

-### Hi there, I'm Chandraveer [facebook] 👋
+### Hi there, I'm Chandraveer singh. 👋
-## I'm a Husband, Software Development Engineer, Chess player and a Rifle Shooter!!
+## I'm a Software Development Engineer, Chess player and a Rifle Shooter!!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Learn REST API, REACT, DOCKER and contribute more to Open Source projects